Michael A. Maynard

 and reside in beautiful Tallahassee, Florida, USA (QTH.)

-have over two decades of graphic design experience and am currently
+have a quarter century of graphic design experience and am

 employed by Classic Shirts, Inc. in Quincy, FL. as the